13 Side Effects Of Acai Berry You Should Be Aware Of

 Is acai healthy for pregnant women?

-Acai berries are considered safe for consumption during pregnancy.
+Acai berries are considered safe for consumption during pregnancy, as acai berry has many benefits when consumed in the right amounts.
 However, it is better to consult your doctor before introducing anything new to your diet during this time.

 Can acai cause acid reflux?